swc-project/website/pages/docs/usage/plugins.md

 ## Feedback

-If you expirience any issues with the WASM API please let us know in [the github discussion](https://github.com/swc-project/swc/discussions/3540).
+If you experience any issues with the WASM API please let us know in [the github discussion](https://github.com/swc-project/swc/discussions/3540).